 The newly released Pew Research Center survey shows that 47 percent of Americans want to “protect the right of Americans to own guns” versus 50 percent who support “control of gun ownership.”
 It also supports other polls by Gallup and CNN that show that opposition to more gun control has been increasing over time.

-Gallup survey is consistent with this trend by showing more people think that guns make them safer.
+The Gallup survey is consistent with this trend by showing more people think that guns make them safer.

-57 percent believe gun ownership “protects people from becoming victims of crime” versus 37 percent believe that it “puts people’s safety at risk.”
+The December 2014 PEW poll finds that 57 percent believe gun ownership “protects people from becoming victims of crime” versus 37 percent believe that it “puts people’s safety at risk.”
 Every group except Democrats as a whole view gun ownership positively.
 Black Americans view gun ownership as being more likely to protect people’s lives than cause harm by a 54 to 41 percent margin, but they strongly support gun control by a 60 to 34 percent margin.
 Women view gun ownership positively by a 51 to 43 percent margin, but again they strongly support gun control by a 54 to 43 percent margin.

 The Christian Science Monitor noted: